Lilia Vu: 2023: World No. 1, two times major champion

-Ranked number 33 in the world, Vu secured her first victory on the LPGA Tour after securing a one-stroke win at the Honda LPGA Thailand in February.
-She began her final round trailing the leader by six strokes, but shot a final-round 64 to claim victory.
+Ranked number 33 in the world, Vu secured her first victory on the LPGA Tour, after recording a one-stroke win at the Honda LPGA Thailand in February.
+She began her final round trailing the leader by six strokes, but shot a final-round 64 to win the event.

 Vu won her first major at the 2023 Chevron Championship in April.
 After making birdies on both the 17th and 18th holes of her final round, she reached a playoff where she overcame Angel Yin on the first extra hole.
-Afterwards, Vu revealed that in order to help herself cope with her emotions during the tournament, she had used the memory of her late grandfather as an inspiration, saying "Today, I was getting really upset on the course, and I just had to remind myself, 'Grandpa is with you and he'd be really disappointed if you were getting upset like this and that you didn't get your act together'."
+Afterwards, Vu said that in order to help herself cope with her emotions during the tournament, she had used the memory of her late grandfather as an inspiration.
 In May, she represented the United States at the International Crown, in which they finished in third position.

-Vu missed the cut at four of the next six events that she played following her maiden major win, as she initially 'struggled' to adapt to the higher expectations that she faced as a major winner.
+Vu missed the cut at four of the next six events that she played following her maiden major win, as she initially 'struggled' to adapt to the higher expectations that she faced as a major champion.
 She then secured her second major with a six-shot victory over Charley Hull in the 2023 Women's British Open at Walton Heath.
 The win moved her to number one in the Women's World Golf Rankings.
-Reflecting on her achievement, Vu said "Being the best in the world, that's just crazy to me," and added "Just thinking about the struggle I had this year and just to come out with that has been - it's just incredible."
-In August, Vu secured the Rolex Annika Major Award for the player with the best combined record at the year's five majors.
+In August, Vu received the Rolex Annika Major Award, given to the player with the best combined record at the year's five majors.
 She became the first American to win the award since Michelle Wie West in 2014.

 Vu made her Solheim Cup debut for the United States in September, which was held at Finca Cortesin in Andalusia, Spain.
-The contest ended in a 1414 tie with Europe retaining the trophy.
-Vu finished with a 130 (winlosstie) record, with her victory coming in the day three singles where she secured a 4 and 3 success over Madelene Sagstrom.
+The contest ended in a 14–14 tie with Europe retaining the trophy.
+Vu posted a 1–3–0 (win–loss–tie) record, with her victory coming in the day three singles where she secured a 4 and 3 success over Madelene Sagstrom.
 The following month, Vu was beaten by Angel Yin in a playoff at the Buick LPGA Shanghai.
 In November, Vu claimed her fourth LPGA title of the year with victory at The Annika.
 The win also took her back up to number one in the world rankings.
 The following week, she finished fourth at the CME Group Tour Championship, and at the end of the season, she was awarded LPGA Tour Player of the Year.
-She won a total of $3,502,303 in prize money on the 2023 LPGA Tour.
+She won more than $3,500,000 in prize money on the 2023 LPGA Tour.